jeffreykegler/old_kollos/design/notes.md

 or a sequence of symbols grouped by parentheses or square brackets, as described above.
-Possible syntaxs for a repetition are

-+ A repetend, followed by a repetition specifier.
-+ A repetend, followed by a repetition specifier and a terminator specifier.
+A repetiton consists of

-+ A repetend, followed by a repetition specifier and a separator specifier.
++ A repetend, followed by
++ An optional puncuation specifier.

 A repetition specifier is one of